openapistack/openapi-backend/DOCS.md

 ### methodNotAllowed Handler

-The `methodNotAllowed` handler gets called by `.handleRequest()` if used the method is not registered for the path.
+The `methodNotAllowed` handler gets called by `.handleRequest()` if request method does not match any operations for the path.

 If this handler isn't registered, the [notFound Handler](#notfound-handler) will be used instead.